drewp41/PredictingPopularityOnReddit/README.md

 <body>
 <h2> Graphing</h2>

-In this first graph, we will see if there is a relationship between the length of the post title, and the score that post recieves.
+In this first graph, we looked at the potential relationship between the length of the post title, and the score that post recieved.
 This can help readers gain an insight to how long they should make their posts to gain the most traction.
 <br>
 <br>
 </body>